palmergroupUH/Python-force-field-parameterization-workflow/README.md

 <img src="workflow.png" width="1000">

 ## Features:
-* Flexible inclusion of diverse sources of reference data
+* Flexible inclusions of a different kinds of physical properties as reference data
+* Diverse choices of potential functional forms compatiable with third-party MD packages
 * Modular design to facilitate the exstensions with user-defined:
     - objective functions
     - sampling methods/force-field potential forms